LunarG/VulkanSamples/API-Samples/Tutorial/markdown/10-init_render_pass.md

 to
 `VK_IMAGE_LAYOUT_DEPTH_STENCIL_ATTACHMENT_OPTIMAL`

-This is accomplished in basically the same way as for the color buffer except that it is handled in the `init_depth_buffer()` helper function. in the same way you did it for the swap chain images, except that the new layout is the optimal one for depth buffers.
+Transitioning the depth buffer is accomplished in basically the same way as for the color buffer except that it is handled in the `init_depth_buffer()` helper function.

-Later in the sample, you can find where we close the command buffer by calling `execute_end_command_buffer()` and then execute it with `execute_queue_command_buffer()`.
+Later in the sample, you can find where we close the command buffer by calling `execute_end_command_buffer()`.
+You don't actually send these commands to the GPU in this sample, but you will use these commands in a later sample.

 As mentioned previously, it is unlikely that these commands will cause the GPU to do any work.